-She has most recently led Real Wireless’ techno-economic analysis on the EC Horizon 2020 5G-MoNArch project.
+She has most recently been working with city councils around their wireless strategy and related Green Book outline business case development.
+She also led Real Wireless’ techno-economic analysis on the EC Horizon 2020 5G-MoNArch project.
 Inspired by the project’s smart sea port testbed constructed by HPA, Nokia and DT in the Port of Hamburg, this analysis included quantifying the operational benefits of 5G to port authorities and other port users and the cost implications of delivering these industrial grade wireless services from existing mobile infrastructure via network slicing supported via the virtualised 5G-MoNArch network architecture.

 Alex Buchan is Strategic Technologist for Spectrum and Security at DTG, the industry collaboration centre for broadcast and digital media.
 He coordinates and manages activities for several DTG working groups and provides technical direction and strategy for the business with regards to future delivery of TV services He is the project lead and co-founder of the 5G VISTA project, a consortium led by DTG which is part of the UK 5G Trials and Test Beds program and who are developing 5G broadcast solutions for live sporting events.
 He is also a Director at SafeShark, a DTG Testing joint venture developing a consumer IoT cyber security assurance scheme.